Marshlink line: Threatened closure

-On 23 February 1966, the Ministry of Transport confirmed the branch to New Romney would close to passengers, which it did on 6 March 1967.
+On 23 February 1966, the Ministry of Transport confirmed the branch to New Romney would close to passengers, which happened on 6 March 1967.
 It was kept open for freight as far as a nuclear flask loading and unloading point just outside Dungeness.
 This branch continues to run a regular service for this purpose, and occasional special passenger trains have been run for rail enthusiasts.
-Shortly afterwards, John Morris, Parliamentary Under-Secretary of State for the Ministry of Transport, announced that the remainder of the line was under review and would not close without further advice.
-The decision to close was delayed several times and dragged on for the remainder of the decade.
+Shortly afterwards, John Morris, Parliamentary Under-Secretary of State for the Ministry of Transport, said that the remaining line was under review and would not close without further advice.
 Transport minister Michael Heseltine said a condition of the line closing would be improvements to buses from Ashford to Ore.

-In 1969, Railway Magazine announced the remainder of the line would close at the end of the year.
+In 1969, Railway Magazine wrote that the line would close completely at the end of the year.
 In 1971, the Kent Messenger stated the same, as did The Times, which also reported the railway was losing around £130,000 a year.
+The Mayors of Rye and Winchelsea disputed these figures and pointed out that the line was the fastest connection between the Channel ports and the Sussex coast, and the figures did not include passengers buying tickets at other stations and using the line for part of their journey.

-In December 1973, the Ministry of Transport announced that the closure would require review owing to a change in transport policy.
-On 31 July 1974, the ministry recommended the line for closure but stated that services would run indefinitely for the foreseeable future.
+In December 1973, the Secretary of State for the Environment, John Peyton said the line's future was being discussed with the local county councils.
+On 31 July the following year, the ministry recommended the line for closure but stated that services would run indefinitely for the foreseeable future.

-The line was single tracked between Appledore and Ore on 1 October 1979, leaving a passing loop at Rye, in order to reduce maintenance and operational costs.
+The line was single-tracked between Appledore and Ore on 1 October 1979, leaving a passing loop at Rye, in order to reduce maintenance and operational costs.
 At Winchelsea, the down platform was removed; trains in both directions now stop on the former up platform.
-Line speed was reduced from 85 mph to 60 mph, but there are additional long term speed restrictions in place, including 40 mph between Doleham and Ore and 20 mph across a half barrier level crossing at Winchelsea.
+The overall line speed was reduced from 85 mph to 60 mph.
+Long-term speed restrictions were put in place, including 40 mph between Doleham and Ore and 20 mph across a half barrier level crossing at Winchelsea.
 The restrictions mean that services along the Marshlink line do not make optimum use of the rolling stock, which has a top speed of 100 mph.